Demonstrated Financial Need

 Families should note that the cost of attendance will change each year.
 Historically, this change has been approximately 3 to 4 percent each year.
 In addition, the maximum annual amount of need-based student loans you will receive in your financial aid award will change each year.
 We cannot guarantee your financial aid award will not change in future years; however, for families whose financial circumstances do not change year-to-year, the amount of need-based grant aid will generally remain the same or increase slightly.

-If a domestic student’s family experiences a change in financial circumstance during the academic year, the student should contact the Office of Financial Aid for more information.
+If a domestic student’s family experiences a change in circumstance during the academic year, the student should contact the Office of Financial Aid for more information.